 How Does the Endocrine System Get Out of Balance?

 Our hormone levels fluctuate throughout the day.
 This is because the glands that create hormones vital for so many functions, may under or over-perform for a number of reasons.

-- Exposure to environmental pollutants and toxins
+- You are exposed to high levels of environmental pollutants and toxins

-- First-hand or second-hand cigarette smoke
+- You are exposed to first-hand or second-hand cigarette smoke

 Do you get out in the sun regularly?
 Did you know that only 10 to 15 minutes of sun exposure is all that is needed for your body to create healthy vitamin D levels?
 Low vitamin D levels can wreak havoc with your endocrine system.